oracle-devrel/devrel-labs/agentic_rag/README.md

 - `document.query`: Query documents using RAG with intelligent routing
 - `document.upload`: Process and store documents in vector database
+- `agent.query`: **NEW** - Query specialized CoT agents (Planner, Researcher, Reasoner, Synthesizer) for distributed reasoning
 - `task.create`: Create long-running tasks for complex operations
 - `task.status`: Check status of running tasks
 - `task.cancel`: Cancel running tasks
 - `agent.discover`: Discover other agents and their capabilities
+- `agent.register`: Register new agents with the A2A registry
 - `agent.card`: Get agent capability information
 - `health.check`: System health and status check